sneyhaa/sneyhaa/README.md

 - ⚡ Fun fact: ...
 -->

-I am a Data Analyst with a Masters in Data Science.
-My interests lie in working on product data science roles that would allow me to improve business functions and/or enhance customer experience and achieve business goals.
-I enjoy transforming messy data to organizational gold and want to make the process as simple, accessible and easily understandabe for all.
+Hi, I'm Sneha!
+I am a Data Science graduate/ Data Analyst.
+I enjoy working with messy data to generate more meaning from it.
+My main focus as a data professional is to make data accessible and understandable for all.
+I am able to achieve that by:
+- Using my skills in Python, SQL, Tableau to actually clean, analyze and visually present insights I find along the way
+- Writing blogs every now and then about topics in the Data and Tech space (refer to my medium blog) to stay informed and keep informed